 Historically, our business model has resulted in strong historical growth.
 Between fiscal years 2016 and 2019, we grew our net revenue by 179% to \$370 million, or an annual compounded growth rate of 41%.
-Net revenue grew by 75% from 2016 to 2017, 28% from 2017 to 2018 and 24% from 2018 to 2019.
 In fiscal year 2020, our net revenue declined by 33% to \$249 million as a result of the COVID-19 pandemic.
-During the three and six months ended July 4, 2021, we grew our net revenue by 69% and 24%, respectively, compared to the same periods of the prior year.
+During the six months ended July 4, 2021, we grew our net revenue by compared to the prior year period.

 Shortly after the onset of the COVID-19 pandemic, we proactively implemented initiatives to ensure the health and safety of employees and customers, while also addressing the financial impact and returning the business to growth in fiscal year 2021.
 These initiatives included prudent expense and aggressive liquidity management to successfully manage the business through the challenging operating environment.
 We implemented a number of measures to minimize cash outlays, including reducing discretionary marketing and other expenses.
 Additionally, in June 2020, we modified our Credit Facility to amend covenants and adjust certain payment terms.
-We also borrowed \$5.3 million under our Revolving Facility, which was subsequently repaid in March 2021.
-As the world has begun to emerge from the COVID-19 pandemic and in-person socialization has begun to return, beginning in March 2021, our business has experienced rapid recovery, growing faster than a number of e-commerce apparel businesses that are less correlated to social interaction and other activities outside of the home.
+We also borrowed \$5.3 million under its Revolving Facility, which was subsequently repaid in March 2021.
+As the world has begun to emerge from the COVID-19 pandemic and in-person socialization has begun to return, beginning in March 2021, our business has experienced a rapid recovery, growing faster than a number of e-commerce apparel businesses that are less correlated to social interaction and other activities outside of the home.